-10. Scotch eggs (UK) – Consisting of soft-boiled eggs wrapped in sausage meat and coated with breadcrumbs, this savoury British staple is oh-so-delicious.
+10. Scotch eggs (UK) – Consisting of soft-boiled eggs wrapped in sausage meat and coated with breadcrumbs, this savory British staple is oh-so-delicious.
 The classic version is relatively simple, but you can elevate this snack with dips like mango chutney and spicy aioli.

 11. Tortilla de patatas (Spain) – Made with only a handful of ingredients — namely eggs and thinly sliced potatoes — this traditional Spanish dish can be served hot or cold at any time of the day.

-12. Avgolemono (Greece) – This creamy, lemony egg sauce can be used to dress up meat or vegetable dishes, or made into a soup and enjoyed as a stand-alone meal.
+12. Avgolemono (Greece) – This creamy, lemony egg sauce can be used to dress up meat or vegetable dishes or made into a soup and enjoyed as a stand-alone meal.